Astrology in the medieval Islamic world: Early history

 Medieval Islamic astrology and astronomy continued Hellenistic and Roman era traditions based on Ptolemy's Almagest.
 Centres of learning in medicine and astronomy/astrology were set up in Baghdad and Damascus, and the Caliph Al-Mansur of Baghdad established a major observatory and library in the city, making it the world's astronomical centre.
-During this time knowledge of astronomy was greatly increased.
-Many modern star names are derived from their Arabic names.
+During this time knowledge of astronomy was greatly increased, causing many Arabic names to become standard in modern astronomy.

 Albumasur or Abu Ma'shar (805 - 885) was one of the most influential Islamic astrologers.
 His treatise Introductorium in Astronomiam (Kitab al-Mudkhal al-Kabīr) spoke of how '"only by observing the great diversity of planetary motions can we comprehend the unnumbered varieties of change in this world".
 The Introductorium was one of the first books to find its way in translation through Spain and into Europe in the Middle Ages, and was highly influential in the revival of astrology and astronomy there.

 Persians also combined the disciplines of medicine and astrology by linking the curative properties of herbs with specific zodiac signs and planets.
 Mars, for instance, was considered hot and dry and so ruled plants with a hot or pungent taste, like hellebore, tobacco or mustard.
 These beliefs were adopted by European herbalists like Culpeper right up until the development of modern medicine.

 The Persians also developed a system, by which the difference between the ascendant and each planet of the zodiac was calculated.
 This new position then became a 'part' of some kind.
-For example, the 'part of fortune' is found by taking the difference between the sun and the ascendant and adding it to the moon.
+For example, the 'part of fortune' is found by taking the difference between the Sun and the ascendant and adding it to the Moon.
 If the 'part' thus calculated was in the 10th House in Libra, for instance, it suggested that money could be made from some kind of partnership.

 The calendar introduced by Omar Khayyam, based on the classical zodiac, remains in effect in Afghanistan and Iran as the official Solar Hijri calendar.

 Another notable Persian astrologer and astronomer was Qutb al-Din al Shirazi born in Iran, Shiraz (1236–1311).
 He wrote critiques of Ptolemy's Almagest and produced two prominent works on astronomy: 'The Limit of Accomplishment Concerning Knowledge of the Heavens' in 1281 and 'The Royal Present' in 1284, both of which commented upon and improved on Ptolemy's work, particularly in the field of planetary motion.

 Ulugh Beyg was a fifteenth-century Timurid Sultan and also a mathematician and astronomer.
 He built an observatory in 1428 and produced the first original star map since Ptolemy, which corrected the position of many stars and included many new ones.